frankplus/oniro-docs/github.md

       code in the new location.
 - Make sure you clean your code of trailing white spaces/tabs and that each file ends with a new line.
-- Avoid _merge_ commits as part of your MR. Your commits should be rebased on top of the _HEAD_ of the destination branch.
+- Avoid _merge_ commits as part of your PR.
+Your commits should be rebased on top of the _HEAD_ of the destination branch.

 As mentioned above, _git log_ becomes informally part of the